nobanya/Windows-Forensics-Portfolio/README.md

 I am actively developing skills aligned with SOC and DFIR roles and welcome discussion, feedback, or collaboration opportunities.

+This work is intended to be shared with recruiters and hiring managers as evidence of hands on experience rather than purely theoretical knowledge.

 ---

 *Note: These projects are based on publicly available learning material and were independently completed and documented as part of my personal cybersecurity portfolio.*